solo-io/supergloo/dev-docs/extending-discovery.md

 If you want to create a new deployment level abstraction (i.e., workloads) or a service level abstraction (i.e. traffictargets) manually and don't want SMH to garbage collect it during the reconciliation loop, you need to exclude the `owner.discovery.smh.solo.io: service-mesh-hub` label from the metadata when creating the resources.

-The label `owner.discovery.smh.solo.io: service-mesh-hub` signals to discovery component of SMH that it should manage that resource.
+The label `owner.discovery.smh.solo.io: service-mesh-hub` signals to the discovery component of SMH that it should manage that resource.

  The only metadata information which you should provide in your CRD manifest is the following: